ogbuehi/Buyer-Service/README.md

 .
 First of all , change the database(MYSQL) configuration in the application.properties file to your own database table name, username and password;

 .
-Navigate to the main spring boot application class annotated with'@SpringBootApplication', right click and run the applicatioin.
+Navigate to the main spring boot application class annotated with'@SpringBootApplication', right click and run the application.

 .
 Using your web browser, postman or any other rest client: